nuralam2025/NurAlam-AI-Courses/Agentic-AI-Course/modules/Part-01-What-Are-Agents.md

-# Part 1: What Are Agents Anyway?
+# Part 1: What Are Agents?

 Before we start building, let’s clarify what we actually mean by *agents*.
 The term is used everywhere right now — from startups raising millions to enterprises rethinking automation — but the definition is often fuzzy.